potatolappy/insurance-statistic/README.md

 # insurance-statistic
-some EDA using statistical method
+some EDA but mainly using statistical method

+# project highlights:
+- using conditional probability
+- measuring covariance and correlation
+- null hypothesis testing (what test should be used, interpreting the result, etc)

-Theme:
+# Theme:

-Im gonna assume that I work in health-tech or insurance companies, and I want *confirm* that the risk of being overweight / smoking will leads to higher medical cost, which we need to charge higher premium
+Im gonna assume that I work in health-tech or insurance companies, and I want *confirm* that the risk of being overweight or smoking will leads to higher medical cost, which we need to charge higher premium, set up internal quota or allow more liquidity into the treasury if we saw a certain high-risk individual growing in proportions

-descriptive analysis
-- BMI mean
-- charges mean
-- female / male ratio
-- which one is higher: medical cost for high BMI or low BMI
-- which one is higher: medical cost for smoker or non-smoker

-discrete analysis
-- chances of overweight given they're a smoker
-- chances of smoker given they're male

-continous analysis
-- chances of person with BMI over 24.9 to get more than the median medical cost
-- chances of smoker to get more than the median medical cost

-Correlation
-- is there a correlation between smoking with medical charges

-Hypothesis
-- smoking and BMI lead to higher medical charges
+a short report will be attached here, alongside the original csv